Differentiable Tree Search Network: Experiments

-However, the DTS design offers a solution to this problem by jointly optimising both the world model and the online search.
+However, the D-TSN design offers a solution to this problem by jointly optimizing both the world model and the online search.
 During the training phase, when the online search strays into the out-of-distribution states, it might overestimate the value of these states.
 This overestimation would then influence the final output after the search.
 When such a mismatch between the post-search output and the expert action is detected, the gradient descent algorithm adjusts these overestimated values, effectively lowering them to align the final Q-values more closely with the expert action.
 As a direct consequence of this, by the end of the training phase, the search process will have effectively learned to ignore these the out-of-distribution states.
+Even if such expansion does occur due to $\epsilon$-greedy exploration during inference, the predicted value for the out-of-distribution state will be small and thus will have negligible impact on the Q-values of the root node due to the max operation during backup.